wakaspar/project-00/README.md

 * Keep track of **multiple game rounds** with a win counter / leader board.
 * Allow **player customization** (e.g. pick a name/symbol/color/avatar).
 * Use <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage" target="_blank">localStorage</a> to **keep track of game state**, even if the user refreshes the page.
-* Get creative with **inventive styling**, e.g. use hover effects or css animations/transforms to spiff things up.
-Get creative with backgrounds.
+* Get creative with **inventive styling** (e.g. use css animations/transforms and hover effects, get creative with backgrounds).
 * Display a **countdown timer** ("3, 2, 1, Go!"), the winning time, or the best time.
 * **Race against a bot**.
 * **Instant replay**: record yourself and then race against yourself, in real-time.